nus-cs2103-AY2021S2/ip/docs/README.md

 Wrong formatting.
 Did you forget to put '/by'?
 Not stonks!
 ```

-### `event (insert task description) /at (insert time)` - Add Event task command
+### `event (insert task description) /at (insert date)` - Add Event task command

-Key this command in along with task description and event time to cause Meme Man to add a Event task.
+Key this command in along with task description and event date to cause Meme Man to add a Event task.
+Event date must be in this format: YYYY-MM-DD.
 Everytime a task is added, the new total number of tasks is displayed.

 Example of usage:

-`event Attend CS2101 class /at next Tuesday`
+`event Attend CS2101 class /at 2021-01-14`

 Expected outcome:

 ```
-Meme Man is now adding event task: [E][✘] Attend CS2101 class (at: next Tuesday) Total number of tasks: 4
+Meme Man is now adding event task: [E][✘] Attend CS2101 class (at: 2021-01-14) Total number of tasks: 4
 ```
 Outcome if "/at" is missing: